Last Updated on February 8, 2023 by Tina

-I already published a La Union travel guide last year but so much has changed especially with La Union tourism guidelines.
-I’ve been living in Urbiztondo since July (I am working from home now and our house is 160 meters away from the beach) so I’ll try to make this as comprehensive as I can.
+I already published a La Union travel guide in 2021 but so much has changed especially with La Union tourism guidelines.
+I’ve been living in Urbiztondo, San Juan since July (I am working from home now and our house is 160 meters away from the beach) so I’ll try to make this as comprehensive as I can.

 Disclaimer: Some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to book something is completely up to you.
 Using my links costs you nothing extra and will help in maintaining this blog.
 Thanks for your support!

 Who is Allowed to Travel to La Union for Leisure and Tourism?

 Everyone can now visit La Union.
 There are no more checkpoints when you enter the province.
 You no longer need to prepare any travel documents if you plan to visit.
 Establishments rarely check NAPANAM QR Code or vaccination cards now.
 However, all tourists are required to pay a Php 50 (~US$ 1) Environmental Fee per visit to San Juan, La Union.
 The Environmental Fee is collected by the accommodation establishment upon check-in/arrival.

 La Union has a tropical climate.
 On average, the temperatures are always high.
 Its rainy season is from June to October with August being the wettest month.
 On average, the warmest month is April and the coolest month is January.
 February is the driest month.